aadishsamir123/snake/README.md

 Check releases for different releases that you can view.

-If you want to play this game, go to this link: https://aadishsamir123.github.io/snake
+If you want to play this game, go to this link: https://aadishsamir123.github.io/snake Or, you can also install it onto your system!
+Please note that the system version will be different from the web version!

 Please do inform me of issues in the issues tab so I can make changes.